- Borrow & Request

 Submit your Model

 Once you have completed your model, you can submit by filling out the request form and uploading the file.
-Uploaded files must be under 40 MB.
-If the model is too big to attach to an email, you probably need to re-export the STL file using the binary file option.
+Uploaded files must be under 5 MB.
+If the model is too big, attach it to an email.
+If it is too big to email, you probably need to re-export the STL file using the binary file option.
 Otherwise, please send an email to Valley3DPrinting and further instructions will be provided.

 You will receive an email with information